core-wg/resource-directory/point-to-point-responses.md

 unicast-prefix derivation process to the example address.
 The results (ff35:30:2001:db8::1) should be intuitively recognizable both as a multicast address and as an example address.

+The generated address did, however, fail to follow the guidance of RFC 3307 and set the first bit of the Group ID.
+Consequently, the addresses were changed from ff35:30:2001:db8::x to ff35:30:2001:db8::8000:x, which should finally be a legal choice of a group address for anyone operating the 2001:db8:: site.
+(The changes can be viewed at https://github.com/core-wg/resource-directory/pull/270
+@@@merge).

 GENERIC-ODDEXAMPLES
 -------------------